constantiusdamarwicaksono/WhatsAllApp/README.md

 # WhatsAllApp
- UI overlay for WhatsApp Web to enumerate phonenumbers, profile pics, about texts and online statuses
+ UI overlay for WhatsApp Web to enumerate phone numbers, profile pics, about texts and online statuses